rafael-santiago/tulip/doc/MANUAL.md

 Because we are always evoluting and learning.

-Contradicting myself in the **Figure 1** you can see a part of an adaptation from an ``Albert King``'s solo on a napkin that I recently did these days:
+Contradicting myself in the **Figure 1** you can see a part of an adaptation from an ``Albert King``'s solo on a napkin that I recently did these days.

 **Figure 1**: A short solo transcription written down on a napkin.

 ![Sample of my mess direct from my desk](https://github.com/rafael-santiago/tulip/blob/master/etc/draft.jpg)

-According to the shown figure is possible to see that I like to use arrows to express bending cases and the symbol ``~`` to vibrato cases and also the way how the chords are expressed in this kind of notation.
+According to the **Figure 1** is possible to see that I like to use arrows to express bending cases and the symbol ``~`` to vibrato cases and also the way how the chords are expressed in this kind of notation.
 But in ``Tulip`` these things are a little bit more structured.
 Nevertheless this is the base for the Language discussed here.